NadiaDelavarpour/Convert_TIF_to_JPG/README.md

 # Convert_TIF_to_JPG
-This code first convert *.tif into *.JPG and then split the image into a certain number of tiles
+This code first converts *.tif into *.JPG and then split the image into a certain number of tiles